 Theme : “Gender Sensitive Governance for Empowering the Women of South Asia”

-The thematic sessions reflect the special areas of interest for SWAN.
-In each Session, the Conference will receive reports from the individuals/ institutions responsible for coordinating each of these four areas of activity.
-The Conference will receive feed-back from participating organisations in each SWAN country, and after discussions, will agree upon the next steps over the coming twelve months.
-The four thematic sessions are :
+The thematic sessions reflected the special areas of interest for SWAN.
+In each Session, the Conference received reports from the individuals/ institutions responsible for coordinating each of these four areas of activity.
+The Conference received feed-back from participating organisations in each SWAN country, and after discussions, agreed upon the next steps over the coming twelve months.
+The four thematic sessions were :

 Session I. CHANGING MINDSETS FOR EMPOWERING THE WOMEN OF SOUTH ASIA :

 Ensuring gender equality and gender empowerment in South Asia is as much a developmental issue as it is a human rights issue.
 The denial of their rights has vastly excluded the women of South Asia from participating in or benefitting from the process of development.
 This is now a major factor hampering and holding back development, not just for women but for society as a whole.
 No nation can develop and prosper by leaving out women, who form half the population.
 The genesis of the problems faced by the women of South Asia is certainly complex and multi-facetted, with some aspects that could be specific to individual communities, ethnicities and religions.